Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

 prior_complaint_on_file
 ```

-### Categorical
+**Categorical**
 ```text
 reason_code
 item_category
 ```

-### Label
+**Label**
 ```text
 outcome_true
 ```

----
+The exact formula used to generate `outcome_true` — including per-feature weights, the reason-code-specific modifiers, and the noise model — is fully disclosed in [`synthetic-labels-disclosure.pdf`](synthetic-labels-disclosure.pdf) for judge/evaluator transparency.
+That formula (`true_win_probability`) is never used as a model feature or label; only the noisy sampled `outcome_true` is used for training.

-# Threshold Selection
+### Threshold Selection

-The model's operating threshold is selected on the validation set using an explicit cost function rather than simply maximizing accuracy.
+The model's operating threshold is selected on the validation set using an explicit cost function (minimizing total ₹ cost of false positives and false negatives) rather than simply maximizing accuracy or F1.
+Three strategies — F1-optimal, Youden's J, and cost-optimal — were compared explicitly on validation before selecting cost-optimal as final.

 Selected threshold: